chayasin/chayasin/README.md

 # Welcome to Chayasin's github!

 - 👋 Hi, I’m @chayasin or Tenten is my nick name
-- 👀 I’m interested in Adaptive Leaning Model
+- 👀 I’m interested in Adaptive Leaning Model (Reinforcement learning model)
 - 🌱 I’m currently learning MAB and deep learning model
 - 💞️ I’m looking to collaborate on reinforcement learning project of any machine learning model
 - 📫 How to reach me : contact me here on github or check my linkedin -> https://www.linkedin.com/in/chayasin/